GeoArkadeep/Stresslog/docs/paper/paper.md

 # Summary

-This software is meant to be used by researchers and practitioners working in the field of geomechanics.
-It is a python library that uses a collection of algorithms used to iteratively model the sate of stress underground, given a well log in las format.
-The algorithms used are compatible with each other, and have been chosen to be applicable as universally as possible.
+This package is meant to be used by researchers and practitioners working in the field of geomechanics.
+It uses a collection of algorithms used to iteratively model the sate of stress underground, given a well log.
 The computations use full 6 component stress tensor (as calculated using [@pevska1995]) which allows modelling inclined wellbores as well as inclined states of stress.
 The program estimates, among other things, pore pressure (with and without unloading effects) from sonic, resistivity and d-exponent, principal stresses, hoop stresses, compressive strength, tensile strength, the three moduli of elasticity and sanding tendency.
 The D-exponent itself is calculated based on drilling data if available.

 # Statement of need

-It is possible to use nothing other than a standard spreadsheet to carry out geomechanical modelling, however such a process is very tedious if iterative methods are to be used.

-Most software in standard use in the petroleum industry apply certain simplifying assumptions, mainly in the form of assuming that the vertical stress constitutes a principal stress.
-And that is usually a very good approximation, but there are situations where this is not the case, especially in regions experiencing isostatic re-adjustment or salt tectonism, among others.
-While there are open-source multi-physics packages, using them in a wellsite/operations sense, especially if real-time performance is required, is ill-advised.
-There is thus, a need for a dedicated tool for wellbore stability analysis.
+It is often assumed that the vertical stress constitutes a principal stress which is usually a very good approximation.
+There are situations where this is not the case, especially in regions experiencing isostatic re-adjustment or salt tectonism, among others.
 This python package is aimed at empowering researchers with a simple to use and comprehensive 1D mechanical earth modelling tool that is freely available and which researchers can modify to apply their own methods when neccessary, while allowing practitioners to use the pre-defined algorithms to calculate solutions, iteratively process and export well log data.

 # Methodology

 Overburden gradient [@traugott1997], pore pressure [@Zhang20132] [@Flemings2021], minimum horizontal stress [@Daines1982] [@zoback1992], rock strength [@lal1999] [@horsrud2001] and other parameters are calculated considering the given well-logging, deviation, and formation data.
 The maximum horizontal stress is estimated by applying stress polygon [@ZOBACK2003] for every depth-sample.
 Borehole image interpretation is considered in the stress polygon results if available.

 The calculation of tilted stress states using the given methodology requires the Euler angles Alpha, Beta and Gamma.
 However this is not immediately apparent from a geological perspective.
-We therefore calculate the Euler angles from geological data in terms of dip angle and dip azimuth.
+We therefore calculate the Euler angles from geological data in terms of tilt azimuth and tilt angle of the stress tensor.

 The tilt of the stress tensor is calculated from dip angle and dip azimuth as follows:

 $$
-\text{Tilt Direction} = \tan^{-1}\left(\frac{R_{s_{3,2}}}{R_{s_{3,1}}}\right)
+\text{Tilt Azimuth} = \tan^{-1}\left(\frac{R_{s_{3,2}}}{R_{s_{3,1}}}\right)
 $$

 $$